tangbao/RU-Thesis-Dissertation-Latex-Template/README.md

-# Rutgers Thesis / Dissertation Latex Template
+# Rutgers Thesis / Dissertation LaTeX Template

-A latex template for Rutgers MS Thesis or Ph.D.
+A LaTeX template for Rutgers MS Thesis or Ph.D.
 Dissertation.

 ## Introduction

-This latex template is based on the examples provided on
+This LaTeX template is based on the examples provided on
  - the official [Electronic Thesis and Dissertation Style Guide](https://gsnb.rutgers.edu/academics/electronic-thesis-and-dissertation-style-guide) (See [Official Examples](/OfficialExamples) to find the snapshot of the guidance and original pdf examples, downloaded on December 2020)
- - the latex template from [Georgia Tech Thesis Templates](http://grad.gatech.edu/theses-dissertations-templates)
+ - the LaTeX template from [Georgia Tech Thesis Templates](http://grad.gatech.edu/theses-dissertations-templates)

 You can check the generated [example pdf file](RutgersDissertationTemplate.pdf) of the template.